1. Home

 Oversized murals won’t be considered as an appealing option to make a statement.
 This feature is starting to feel outdated, so designers will give it a break.
 If you want to bring visual interest to a space, go for wallpaper instead.

-Oversized murals will stay in 2021 (from HGTV)
+Oversized murals will stay in this year (from HGTV)

 Kristina Shestakova